 - Emotional, mental, and physical exhaustion

 - Increased absenteeism

 What managers can do to support employees during a recession

 Managing people in a recession is different.
 It requires fast decision making and utter clarity.
-Here's how you can be a better manager during tough times.
+HR have a duty to support managers, so that managers can be better at supporting their people during tough times.

 1. Build resilience

 When people are happy and healthy, they’re more likely to be engaged.
 And engaged people perform better.
 So, when it comes to tough times, prevention is always better than a cure.
 Protecting your people during a recession means taking care of their wellbeing, which leads to higher engagement and better performance.
 Support your people and they will support you.
 There are 8 steps to building a resilient team.

 - Understand the basic elements of resilience at work